 GENERAL INFORMATION Creation date 1984 Secretariat ANSI (United States) Chairperson Mr. Kenneth Swope Committee Manager Ms. Dana Tripp Scope Standardization of the content, meaning, structure, representation and quality management of the information required to define an engineered product and its characteristics at any required level of detail at any part of its life-cycle from conception through disposal, together with the interfaces required to deliver and collect the information necessary to support any business or technical process or service related to that engineered product during its life-cycle.
 Note: Life-cycle includes recursive recycling to a terminal state.
-Structure for visualization and other strial data dustrial data SO/IEC JTC 1/SC derived forms of p IEC SC3D WC s nittee cture innovation industrial data wer G: Use of IEC CDD for ISO data
+Structure for visualization and other strial data dustrial data SO/IEC JTC 1/SC derived forms of p IEC SC3D WC ss nittee cture innovation industrial data 24 - ISO/TC 171/SC 2 WG: Formats product data G: Use of IEC CDD for ISO data